Introduction

 .
 Now, the next time I run my import script, it will regenerate contents.json

-In the past I have disliked using css-fu or other complicated strategies to manipulate a ToC within a page.
-It was hard to correctly inject a ToC and it was hard to correctly manipulate the ToC display, i.e., get it where I wanted within the page.
+In the past I have disliked using css-fu or other complicated strategies to manipulate a generated HTML ToC within a page.
+It would inject a h2

 The Downsides